Lukyhet/Repository-Two/README.md

 ## Introduction

-Our trivia game is called 'Trivia Movie!'
+Our trivia game is called 'Movie Trivia!'
 It was made to provide a fun trivia challenge for those interested in movies.
 The target audience is those who love movies and want to test their knowledge about them.

 <details>